sbormann/ioBroker.iqontrol/README.md

 ### <img src="img/icons/fire_on.png" width="32"> Fire-Sensor:
 * STATE: boolean - if true the sensor will be displayed as triggered
-    * Alternativeley you can assign a value-list, to display additional states like 'tampered'.
+    * Alternatively you can assign a value-list, to display additional states like 'tampered'.
     * You can also assign a string to display any text like "fire in upper floor".
 * Respects the linked-view-property

 ### <img src="img/icons/alarm_on.png" width="32"> Alarm:
 * STATE: boolean - if true the sensor will be displayed as triggered
-    * Alternativeley you can assign a value-list, to display additional states like 'tampered'.
+    * Alternatively you can assign a value-list, to display additional states like 'tampered'.
     * You can also assign a string to display any text like "fire in upper floor".

 ### <img src="img/icons/value_on.png" width="32"> Value: